- Guide Map

-The most-talked about dining in New Fantasyland can be found inside Beast's castle at Be Our Guest.
+The most-talked about dining in Fantasyland can be found inside Beast's castle at Be Our Guest.
 The restaurant offers traditional French cuisine in a setting that makes guests feel as if they truly have stepped into Belle's world.
 Choose a table in the grand ballroom, a gallery or the west wing.

-This dining location works as a counter-service restaurant for lunch and a table-service restaurant for dinner, which is a first for Disney World.
+This dining location works as a counter-service restaurant for breakfast and lunch and a table-service restaurant for dinner, which is a first for Disney World.
 Among its other firsts is that fact that it is the only spot in the Magic Kingdom to serve alcohol -- and it's only available during the sit-down dinners.
 Also, during lunch, guests can order on touch-screens and their meals will be delivered to their tables on fancy trolleys.
 No more balancing loaded trays while searching for an available table!

 Gaston's Tavern, which does not serve alcohol, is the other nearby dining location in New Fantasyland.
 This small restaurant offers pork shank, Le Fou's Brew and warm cinnamon rolls among its treats.
 It also serves up a handful of healthy snacks.

 Popcorn, ice cream, bottled water and sodas can be purchased at Maurice's Amazing Popping Machine, which is parked closed to Gaston's Tavern.